cdot65/naf-ai-agents-workshop/README.md

 - [ ] 107: Looping Workflows - Retry logic and pagination
 - [ ] 109: Conversational Memory - Message history management
 - [ ] 111: Human-in-the-Loop - Interactive collaboration

+### Extended Learning (Optional, Self-Paced)

+For deeper mastery, work through `notebooks-extended/` versions:
+- [ ] Extended notebooks 101-111 - Comprehensive coverage with additional examples
+- [ ] Complete challenge exercises in extended notebooks
+- [ ] Explore alternative implementation approaches
+- [ ] Study production patterns and troubleshooting guides

+See [Extended Notebooks](#-extended-notebooks-deep-dive-learning) for when and how to use these materials.

 ### Capstone Project Ideas